Repeating Courses

 If I get lower than a C in a course, do I have to repeat it?

 Not necessarily.
-At the time of graduation, you must have earned a minimum UC grade-point average of 2.0 in three categories: overall, in your total major, and in your upper-division major.
-Sometimes, it is both easier and more rewarding to let the grade stand in a course that has been difficult for you, so that you can concentrate on earning high grades in new courses to raise your GPA to the required level.
-However in the following four circumstances you must repeat a course:
+At the time of graduation, you must have earned a minimum UC grade-point average of 2.0 in three categories: 1) all UC courses, 2) your major courses, and 3) your upper-division major courses.
+You will earn credit for any grade above an F or NP.
+You may choose to keep the grade since you earned credit and then, moving forward can focus on earning better grades in new courses to raise your GPA to the required level.

 • You must repeat Writing 1 until you earn a grade of C or better to satisfy the Entry Level Writing Requirement.